DENTIST: Summary Statistics QC via LD-Based Imputation

 SLALOM computes the DENTIST-S statistic relative to the lead variant to flag outliers among variants in high LD.
 RAISS then imputes z-scores for a given set of variants using LD-based regression from the remaining variants.

-Prepare aligned data
+Prepare subset data

 We subset to a smaller region for the single-window comparison, since